dedeswim/dedeswim.github.io/content/home/experience/index.md

   date_end = "2021-09-25"
   description = """

-  Summer Intern in the MARS - Multi Asset Risk System team.
+  Working on a distributed system in the Multi Asset Risk System team.
   """

 [[experience]]